CKrawczyk/DISCnet_workshop/docs/source/github_with_collaborators.md

 changes might have.

-Depending on the group you are working in, you might be required to hard wrap your longer content at 72 characters to make the messages more readable when shown on the terminal with `git log`.
+Depending on the group you are working in, you might be required to hard wrap your longer context at 72 characters to make the messages more readable when shown on the terminal with the `git log` command.

 When making a new PR on GitHub for a branch that only has one commit the first line of the commit will be used as the default title of the PR and the longer message used as the PR's default text.
 If you are hard wrapping lines your PR's text will look odd in the browser's text input box.
+You may need to reformat it before opening the PR.

 If you are fixing an issue reported on GitHub include the issue number in the message as: